run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/portfolio-and-catalog/overview.md

-title: Overview os portfolio and catalog management
+title: Overview of portfolio and catalog management
 Description: The Service Portfolio Management process is responsible for managing the service portfolio throughout the service lifecycle, focusing on the value that services deliver to the business.
 #Portfolio and Catalog management